-Normal timetable means the timetable at the level of recurring paths as defined in Section 4(2) in conjunction with Section 1 Railway Capacity Allocation Decree.
-By recurring paths, ProRail means a path that is requested at least eight consecutive weeks at the same time per traffic day (calendar day).
+Normal timetable means the timetable at the level of recurring paths as defined in Section 4(2) in conjunction with Section 1 Railway Capacity Allocation Decree.71 By recurring paths, ProRail means a path that is requested at least eight consecutive weeks at the same time per traffic day (calendar day).
 Extra trains for events and incidental trains must therefore be requested in the ad hoc phase.

 The timetabling process is recorded by means of a capacity allocation document including any appendices and/or any references to DONNA, the application in which the planning and allocation takes place (see also Appendix 23, item 4.1). indicating the capacity allocated to the applicants.
 This document will form part of the Access Agreement to be concluded.
-The titleholder then acquires the user right to the capacity assigned to the titleholder under the terms of the capacity allocation report.
-Once allocated, capacity cannot be transferred to another titleholder, with the exception of cases involving titleholders, not being railway undertakings, who have concluded a Capacity Agreement with ProRail.
-These titleholders shall leave the actual use of the capacity to a railway undertaking designated by them with which ProRail has concluded an Access Agreement (see section 3.3.3).
+The titleholder then acquires the user right to the capacity assigned to the titleholder under the terms of the capacity allocation of cases involving titleholders, not being railway undertakings, who have concluded a Capacity Agreement with ProRail.72 These titleholders shall leave the actual use of the capacity to a railway undertaking designated by them with which ProRail has concluded an Access Agreement (see section 3.3.3).
 For the schedule of the timetabling process, see section 4.5.1.

-This is subject to Sections 44, 45 and 46 Railway Capacity Allocation Decree and the schedule set out in Annex VII to Directive 2012/34EU.
+71 This is subject to Sections 44, 45 and 46 Railway Capacity Allocation Decree and the schedule set out in Annex VII to Directive 2012/34EU.